-- 8. How far has the sport of _ Gymnastics___ come during the timeframe in which you have been involved?
+How far has the sport of gymnastics come during the timeframe in which you have been involved?

 The sport of gymnastics has changed dramatically since the time I was competing.
 The scoring system has been completely redesigned and the skills being performed are more difficult than ever.
 However, I think the equipment has changed the most.
 There are more springs in the equipment than ever, the landing mats are thicker, the uneven bars are smaller and wider than ever and the vaulting "horse" has now become the vaulting "table" lending to more springs and a wider, safer surface from which to push.
 It's just incredible the technology that is used to keep up with the difficult skills being performed.

-- 9. What lessons have you taken from Gymnastics that have helped you in your professional and personal life away from the field/court/other surface?
+What lessons have you taken from gymnastics that have helped you in your professional and personal life away from the beam, bars, and mats?

 I couldn't possibly list all the incredible life lessons I have learned through gymnastics.
 Not only is it a wonderful sport for physical activity for your whole body but it also taught me wonderful lessons such as goal setting skills, perseverance, the importance of a positive attitude, team work and the importance of making mistakes as well as getting back up.
 You learn that failure is simply a stepping stone to success and that most time the people that succeed are simply the ones that refuse to give up.